K021/portfolio/xenmark-en-pub.md

     return formatted
 ```

 Inside this function, the following functions are called.
-Because, like and highlight can be in everywher like in headers and lists etc. These functions inspect the indicator of xenmark-type link and highlight, and convert it.
+Because, link and highlight can be in everywhere like in headers and lists etc. These functions inspect the indicator of xenmark-type link and highlight, and convert it to html.

 ```python
 def link_inspector(line_formatted):